Adhithia/Adhithia/README.md

 ## Hi there 👋 I am Adhithia.
-### Experienced Data Science Professional with proven success in building successful algorithms & predictive models.
-Highly adept at data analysis & visualization.
-Passionate engineer & thriving analyst with the ability to apply ML techniques and algorithms to solve real world industry problems.
+### I am a Data Science professional working with the Business Analytics team of Ashok Leyland.
-### Currently working with the Business Analytics team of Ashok Leyland.
+### Just another passionate engineer & thriving analyst with the ability to apply ML techniques and algorithms to solve real world industry problems.
 ### Also pursuing my PGDM from IIIT Bangalore and MS from Liverpool John Moores University in Machine Learning and Artficial Intelligence.

 ![](https://img.shields.io/badge/Code-Python-informational?style=flat&logo=Python&logoColor=white&color=2bbc8a)